 Read Real News About the Virus Outbreak, Not B.S.

 There are all kinds of charlatans, sleazy salespeople, and anti-science politicians spouting pure b.s. about this virus panic and its risks.
-Some are strongly overstating it if it’s in their self-interest to do so, others are wildly understating it for their own selfish purposes.
+There’s little overstating it going on now, especially in the USA, but too many are wildly understating it for their own selfish purposes.
 Our own idiotic president called it a hoax and his equally dumb supporters (and GOP news channel Fox) kept repeating that.
+Some still believe it’s overblown, even though as many people are dying per day as died during the 9/11 terrorist attacks.
 Although the angry orange one and his cronies have underfunded the CDC’s efforts to be prepared to combat a pandemic, the CDC (Centers for Disease Control and Prevention) is still your best source of information if you’re American.

 Otherwise, trust news sources with no agenda, the ones that put facts above all else.
 If a news source has been around for 50 or 100 years, it’s probably going to give you better information than AngryGrandpaShouting.com.
 Check the BBC, the Globe & Mail, the Sydney Morning Herald, any of the top-5 U.S. newspapers, or any independent news source you can find in your own country.
 Despite what some on the right think, NPR’s non-profit model makes it more reliable than most—without all the name-calling and anger.
 Plus this is one time I would recommend Wikipedia for the country counts and facts behind them.